jddixon/paxos_go/README.md

 ## Application Front End

-In paxos_go, only back-end clients may originate commands which alter the state of an application's state machine.
-Commands to a server contain enough information to identify the back-end client and the application.
+In paxos_go, only back-end commanders may originate commands which alter the state of an application's state machine.
+Commands to a server contain enough information to identify the back-end commander and the application.
-Such commands also contain a hash which can be used to verify the integrity of the command.
+Such commands also contain a digital signature which can be used to verify the integrity of the command.
 If verification fails, the message (the command) is discarded and an error message returned.